envoyproxy/envoy-wasm/docs/root/install/tools/route_table_check_tool.rst

     -d,  --details
       Show detailed test execution results.
 The first line indicates the test name.

+    --only-show-failures
+      Displays test results for failed tests.
+Omits test names for passing tests if the details flag is set.

     -p,  --useproto
       Use Proto test file schema

+    -f, --fail-under
+      Represents a percent value for route test coverage under which the run should fail.

+    --covall
+      Enables comprehensive code coverage percent calculation taking into account all the possible asserts.

+    --disable-deprecation-check
+      Disables the deprecation check for RouteConfiguration proto.

     -h,  --help
       Displays usage information and exits.